 - Issues with sexual function

-If you, or a loved one, develop cauda equina symptoms you should seek medical attention as soon as possible.
+If you develop cauda equina symptoms you should seek medical attention as soon as possible.

 Yes there is.
 In most personal injury claims the time limit is three years from the date of injury or diagnosis.
 However, in medical negligence claims, the three-year time limit can start from when you reasonably judged that your injuries were caused by medical negligence or delayed diagnosis.